 The demand for Peruvian avocados has increased over the past years, especially in the EU.
-The Agreement facilitates the growth in avocado exports, alongside several (inter)national policies and other promotion measures to support the avocado-export business, as well as the key driver: increased demand.
+The Agreement facilitates the growth in avocado exports through a 4% tariff preference in the EU (compared to MFN tariffs), alongside several (inter)national policies and other promotion measures to support the avocado-export business.
 It is challenging to isolate the effect of the Agreement from other trends.
-Even though the lack of detail in CGE data does not allow to identify a one-on-one causal relation between the Agreement and the growth in avocado production in Peru, it is very likely that a proportion of the higher exports is driven by the Agreement.
+Even though the lack of detail in CGE data does not allow to identify a one-on-one causal relation between the Agreement and the growth in avocado production in Peru, it is very likely that a proportion of the higher exports is driven to some extent by the Agreement.
 Applying the shares of avocados in output respectively export value as estimates, between 6% and 22% of the calculated output change of USD 54.8 million in the vegetables, fruits, and nuts sector refers to avocados.
 Considering the context, in which virtually all of Peru's competitors benefit from zero-duty access to the EU market, whereas Peru without the Agreement would have fallen back to MFN treatment upon graduation from the previous GSP+ status, the output increase should however best be interpreted as an avoidance of output contraction that would have been observed in the absence of the Agreement.